 Arken Museum of Modern Art

 Arken Museum of Modern Art is located on the outskirts of Copenhagen.
-However, it is worth a day trip owing to its modern art collection of over 400 significant international artists, many of them are permanent cultural displays and installation art pieces, spanning from the post World War II period to the present day.
+However, it is worth a day trip owing to its modern art collection of over 400 significant international artists, many of which are permanent cultural displays and installation art pieces, spanning from the post-World War II period to the present day.
 Notable artists include Anselm Reyle, Ai Wei Wei, Damien Hirst, Olafur Eliasson, Ingar Dragset, and so on.

 The museum is, in fact, a private non-profit organization; which stands amongst the most prestigious contemporary art museums in the region.
 Opened in 1996, the museum was designed by Søren Robert Lund, a 25-year-old architect student – it is surrounded by water and it has a striking and eye-catching building with a giant white wall at the entrance; both the building and the artworks are something to see.
 The museum covers mainly contemporary and modern art pieces, but it has sculptures, printed, and mixed media displays.
 To me, the most interesting part is the site installations, like Ai Wei Wei’s Circle of Animals Heads, Damien Hirst’s Love’s Parado.